Michaelvll/acmdb-ZhanghaoWu/acmdb-lab3/answers.md

 ---
-title: Descriptions of Lab 2
+title: Descriptions of Lab 3
 author: Zhanghao Wu (516030910593)
 ---
-# Descriptions of Lab 2
+# Descriptions of Lab 3
-This is a required description file for lab 2 by **Zhanghao Wu** (516030910593)
+This is a required description file for lab 3 by **Zhanghao Wu** (516030910593)

 ## Design decisions
-1. **Eviction Policy**: In this lab, I use LRU as eviction policy.
-Using a Hashmap *LRUCount* (a saturating counter for each page), I keep track of the usage of each page.
-Whenever a page is read or write in the buffer, the counter will be set to limitation of the buffer for this page, and decreased by 1 (will not be less than 0) for other pages in the buffer.
-And the page with the smallest counter will be evict, whenever needed.
-2. **Insertion, Deletion and Bonus**: In insertion and deletion, my implementation just follows the requirement in the document.
-For insertion, the B+ tree first call *findLeafPage* to find out the correct place for insertion, and *splitLeafPage* (this function may recursively call the *splitInternalPage*) will be called if the leaf page is full.
-The dirty pages will be returned and handled by the *BufferPool*, marking those pages and adding them into buffer; for deletion, the B+ tree will delete the tuple directly and redistribution and merging may be called to balance the tree.
-As for bonus, actually, no bonus has been mentioned in the document.

 ## API changes
-I changed no API in this lab, but added some helper functions to make the code more clear.
+I added a *merge* method for the *Tuple* class for convenience.

 ## Missing Element
 I implemented all elements required in this lab.

 ## Timing and difficulties/confusing
-It takes me about 14-15 hours to finish this project, including reading the documents, implementing all the required parts and debugging.
-As for difficulties or confusing, I found it difficult debugging the code, since the unit test is quite complex and it is a little hard to keep track of the data in the database.
-Also, I found that the *equals()* function may be missing for the *Tuple* class in the codebase, which may lead to failure of the test *testSplitRootPage* when the buffer size is set to 1 or using the MRU eviction policy.
+It takes me about 5-6 hours to finish this project, including reading the documents, implementing all the required parts and debugging.
+As for difficulties or confusing,